rahulDelphiDigital/ESD_Subgraph/README.md

 }
 ```
  expiredCoupons : Number of coupons that got expired during the current Epoch

- couponsExpiration :
+ couponsExpiration : Epoch when the Coupons will get expired

- oraclePrice : The current pricv  incentivized trading pool on Uniswap.
+ oraclePrice : The current price from the Uniswap price oracle

     daoBondedEsdTotal (ESD can be bonded for rewards, minting ESDS)
     daoBondedEsdsTotal (Amount of ESDS)